-The Future of Market Towns is not about Maintaining the Status Quo
+The Future of Market Towns is not about Maintaining the Status Quo28 February 2019

 As we draw closer to the end of March, the ‘will we won’t we’ Brexit noise continues to drown out any other significant debate.
 Yet, one positive to take from the furore of the last couple of years is that market towns have finally hit the government radar.
 Dissatisfied with a globalist approach, towns have long felt left behind, bombarded with challenge, most significantly from changes impacting retail and the high street and across our patch, an ageing demographic.
 Its fight or flight time as towns need to understand and define their future purpose.
 Never has the debate been more relevant to national harmony and economic prosperity.

 Technology is changing things.
 Young people live their lives around their mobile phones and retail is re-organising itself this way, but who pays the price?
 We can’t change digital technology, but we can embrace it.
 Click and collect ‘shop local’ schemes such as Yorkshire based innovation, Shop Appy, use a business led approach and play to modern lifestyle and work patterns.
 An online platform for local independents Shop Appy allows customers to collect their shopping from local leisure facilities in the evening adapting digital retail around one eternally, enduring factor.
 People will always be driven by the fundamental need to convene.
 Market towns can provide services, but they can also provide relevant and purposeful experiences.
 Understanding your town as a business will beg the questions, who are your customer base?
 What is the demographic range?
 What challenges do they face?
 The needs and behaviours of people should define your place.
 Every town has its own locally, distinctive set of drivers – the challenges faced by Goole are markedly distinct from those in Helmsley.